Akexis/setupApacheSite/README.md

 ## Who Can Use This File?

 This file assumes you have a fair understanding of a Linux system and can navigate well enough in Terminal to make manual adjustments to appropriate files.
+It also assumes you've already created a LAMP environment.

 * Section 1 - Create new repository/site folder
 * Section 2 - Create virtual host entry